markmoxon/elite-source-code-library/versions/cassette/README.md

 make.bat
 ```

-will produce a file called `elite-cassette-from-source-disc.ssd` in the `5-compiled-game-discs` folder that contains the source disc variant, which you can then load into an emulator, or into a real BBC Micro using a device like a Gotek.
+will produce a file called `elite-cassette-sth.ssd` in the `5-compiled-game-discs` folder that contains the source disc variant, which you can then load into an emulator, or into a real BBC Micro using a device like a Gotek.

 ### Mac and Linux